Information for Patients

-Depending upon the type of cancer treatment, trials are conducted in doctors’ offices, cancer centers, other medical centers, community hospitals and clinics, and veterans’ and military hospitals in cities and towns across the United States and around the world.
-Cancer clinical trials may include participants at one or two highly specialized centers or they may involve hundreds of locations at the same time.
+Depending upon the type of cancer treatment, trials are conducted in doctors’ offices, cancer centers, other medical centers, community hospitals and clinics, and veteran and military hospitals in cities and towns across the United States and worldwide.
+Cancer clinical trials may include participants at one or two highly specialized centers, or they may involve hundreds of locations at the same time.

 Although patients are the only ones who can decide whether to take part in a cancer clinical trial, the doctor and the rest of the healthcare team are important and valuable sources of balanced information about the risks and benefits of participating in a clinical trial.